wbips/wbips-docs/pages/wbips/WBIP001.md

 This WBIP proposes to make the request method more common and standardized.
 If the request method is the default/go-to way of interacting with wallets, it will be easier for developers to add new non-standard functions, without reinventing the wheel (or worse [creating a new standard](https://xkcd.com/927/)).

-This WBIP introduces a new WBIP tag: "rpc" meant for future WBIPs adding definitions for JSON RPC methods or describing common rules to follow.
+This WBIP introduces new WBIP tags: "rpc" and "event" meant for future WBIPs adding definitions for JSON RPC methods, listenable events, or respectively describing common rules to follow.

 For proposing new request methods the following applies: